 Sales Account Manager, AircraftDealer.com 11/2016 - Present

+Partnered with the company's senior web developer in launching a responsive geographical site page allowing users to locate flight schools in CONUS, generating higher web traffic and overall client exposure.

 Responsible for managing accounts, ensuring clients are satisfied, and generating new sales opportunities.

 Developed a pre-sale marketing solution that allows buyers and sellers to actively view and interact with their aircraft listings before publishing, resulting in a 40% increase in total sales for the year 2020.

-Partnered with the company's senior web developer in launching a responsive geographical site page allowing users to locate flight schools in CONUS, generating higher web traffic and overall client exposure.

 Server, The Cliffs at Keowee Vineyards 10/2020 - 11/2021